 This definition is often used when drawing the distinction between an extranet and an intranet – but in these days of collaboration between key suppliers and information sharing with important customers this kind of wording risks missing a lot of the hard value that intranets deliver.

-Especially as in software terms integrated extranet and intranet functionality is often provided by exactly the same platform.
-So I think this phrase is best left to the one word “restricted”.
+Especially as in software terms integrated extranet and intranet functionality is often provided by the same platform.
+So this phrase is best left to the one word “restricted”.

 “… an internal website that helps employees get stuff done”

-I like the intent of trying to use simple colloquial words – in fact we do the same at Claromentis.
+I like the intent of trying to use simple colloquial words – in fact, we do the same at Claromentis.
 It helps to focus on practical business intent and not the technology used.
-But again this is dangerously inclusive of all kinds of software that we instinctively don’t think of as “the intranet” but rather something else.
+But again, this is dangerously inclusive of all kinds of software that we instinctively don’t think of as “the intranet” but something else.

-How can we add clarity to the definition of an intranet?
+How can we add clarity to the question of “What is an Intranet?”

 As a compliment to this informational and sharing side there are a set of intranet applications within all modern intranets.